 Which Foods Have No Carbs?

 While there are quite a number of foods that have low carbs, foods with zero carbohydrates are much more limited.

-Below are foods that have absolutely no carbs based on the National Nutrient Database published by the US Department of Agriculture.
+Below are no carb foods that have absolutely no carbs based on the National Nutrient Database published by the US Department of Agriculture.